Helliconia: Geography

-Helliconia is 1.28 Earth masses in size, making it somewhat larger than Earth and with a bigger axial tilt of 35 degrees.
-This means that small-year seasons are harsher, but the planet still has huge polar ice caps, capable of surviving even the great summer, and the human-habitable surface area is comparable to that of Earth.
+Helliconia is 1.28 times the mass of Earth with a greater axial tilt of 35 degrees.
+The small-year seasons are harsher, but the planet still has huge polar ice caps, capable of surviving even the great summer, and the human-habitable surface area is comparable to that of Earth.

-There are three continents, a tropical continent (Campannlat), a northern continent (Sibornal) and a southern continent (Hespagorat).
-Helliconia Spring and Helliconia Summer mainly take place in Campannlat, with its rich vitality; Helliconia Winter focuses on Sibornal, where the harsher environment encourages technological progress.
-The southern continent features only briefly in the books.
+There are three continents: a central continent (Campannlat), a northern continent (Sibornal) and a southern continent (Hespagorat).
+Helliconia Spring and Helliconia Summer mainly take place in Campannlat, with its tropical climate and rich vitality; Helliconia Winter focuses more on the polar regions of Sibornal, where the harsher environment encourages technological progress.
+The southern continent, Hespagorat, another polar region, features only briefly in the books.